BY-Games/3D_game/README.md

 # Try our additional improvement
 (TO Do add here link to the game )[]

-A project with step-by-step scenes illustrating how to construct a 3D game, including:

 # About the game:
 This game demonstrates some concepts of a 3D game, including the following: